apokryphus/advanced-combat-system/README.md

 Combat overhaul mod for The Witcher 3.
  </div>

-Enables the player to use a wide variety of enemy NPC animations and abilities, such as Eredin's, Olgierd's, Dettlaff's, etc, either by transforming the player's weapon, or through equipping certain items.
+Enables the player to use all humanoid NPC animations and abilities, such as Eredin's, Olgierd's, Dettlaff's, spear, hammer, etc, either by transforming the player's weapon, or through equipping certain items.

 ## REQUIREMENTS
 - Both **Hearts of Stone** and **Blood & Wine** DLCs are required.